hashicorp/terraform-provider-tfe/website/docs/r/stack.html.markdown

 * `agent_pool_id` - (Optional) The ID of an agent pool to assign to the stack.
 * `vcs_repo` - (Optional) Settings for the stack's VCS repository.
 * `description` - (Optional) Description of the stack.
 * `speculative_enabled` - (Optional) Whether this Stack allows automatic speculative plans.
 Setting this to true will allow Terraform to run plans on pull requests.
-It is by default false when omitted.
+Defaults to false.
 <!--
 NOTE: This is a proposed schema for allowing force-delete actions on a stack.
 Force delete is not implemented yet so I've commented it out for now.